approvals/ApprovalTests.Java/approvaltests/docs/Configuration.md

 The approved & received files will now be created in the subdirectory `/approvals/` for any test in the same package as this file, or any test in any subpackage under this.

-## Using Alternative Base Directory for Approval Output Files
+## Alternative Base Directory for Output Files

 Approved and received files can be stored in a different branch of the code base (for example, under the `/resources/` folder).

 To do so, write a class as follows:

 <!-- snippet: package_settings_approval_base_directory -->
 ```java